 The Central Coast is famous for some of the best fishing locations in Australia.
 Our lakes and rivers are teeming with fish, and recreational fishing is still a major hobby enjoyed by both locals and visitors to the area.
-There are plenty of exciting locations across Tuggerah Lakes that allow anglers to catch a wide range of fish – from black marlin, kingfish and Spanish mackerel to salmon.
+There are plenty of exciting locations across our region that allow anglers to catch a wide range of fish – from Bream, Luderick, Flathead and Whiting to Spanish Mackerel and Australian Salmon closer to the ocean.
 We recommend that everyone should practise safe and responsible fishing to lessen the environmental effects humans have on our wildlife's natural habitats.

 Habitat for Various Species

-The Tuggerah Lakes region supports a wide range of ecosystems with varied living conditions, from sandy beds, seagrass meadows to riverbeds with a woody structure.
-While our estuary’s mouth – the spot where the lakes meet the ocean – is tidal, the rest of the catchment is not.
-This variety creates the perfect environment for a unique distribution of species.
-Some choose to live close to the mouth of the estuary, as it gives them access to saltwater and tidal range.
+The Central Coast region supports a wide range of ecosystems with varied living conditions, from oceanic reaches to sandy beds, seagrass meadows and riverbeds with a woody structure.
+This diversity of habitat creates the perfect environment for a unique distribution of species.
+Some choose to live close to the mouth of the estuaries, as it gives them access to saltwater and tidal range.
 For example, a flathead often prefers sandy-based areas near seagrass, while a bass likes to find shelter in the water, near trees and rocks.

 Affected by Salinity